 Mammography is not sufficiently effective for women with dense breast tissue.
-In North America and Europe, women with dense breasts are at much higher risk for developing breast cancer.
-Consequently, many breast cancers go undetected at their treatable stage.
+At least in North America and Europe, womenwith dense breasts appear to be at much higher risk for developing breast cancer.
+Consequently, many breast cancers go undetected at a treatable stage.
 Improved cancer detection and characterization for women with dense breast tissue is urgently needed.
 Our clinical study has shown that ultrasound tomography (UST) is an emerging technique that moves beyond B-mode imaging by its transmission capabilities.
 Transmission ultrasound provides additional tissue parameters such as sound speed, attenuation, and tissue stiffness information.
 For women with dense breasts, these parameters can be used to assist in detecting malignant masses within glandular or fatty tissue and differentiating malignant and benign masses.
 This paper focuses on the use of waveform ultrasound sound speed imaging and tissue stiffness information generated using transmission data to characterize different breast tissues and breast masses.
 In-vivo examples will be given to assess its effectiveness.